loskiii/My_First_Flutter_App/README.md

-# weather_app
+# Weather App

-A weather app.
+A simple weather app.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for my first Flutter application.

 A few resources to get you started if this is your first Flutter project: